redhat-developer/odo/docs/examples.md

 ### java

-Java can be used to deploy binary artifact
+Java can be used to deploy binary artifact, for example:

 ```sh
   git clone https://github.com/spring-projects/spring-petclinic.git